SteveBenz/ProgressiveColonizationSystem/README.md

    #  (complete) The ability to create a station in kerban's SOI and rank up the "Tiers" of agriponics
    #  (complete) The ability for Kerbals to run out of supply and get grumpy (turn into Tourists)
    #  (complete) Grumpy Kerbals will get happy again upon return to Kerban
-   #  Need appropriate crew to do agroponics and research
+   #  (sortakinda) Need appropriate crew to do agroponics and research
-   #  Can't do research on Agriponics T3 in Kerbin's SoI
+   #  (complete) Can't do research on Agriponics T3 in Kerbin's SoI
 # Basic Progression - the ability to plan a mission to Duna
    #  Kerbals can do agriculture on the Mun or Minmus
       #  Adapt an Agriculture part from USI